gsmith77/DailyTaskManager/README.md

 # DailyTaskManager

 Project is designed to Create a new User, Sign in and Log in using Facebook.
-You will be able to create a list on your show page, delete all your lists, see all the lists in the datebase, see all of your personal lists and Log out.
+You will be able to create a list on your show page, delete all your lists, see all the lists in the database, see all of your personal lists and Log out.
 Any User can add a List to their lists by viewing All the lists in the Database.
 Only the User who Created the List will be able to modify the tasks inside of the List.

 ## Getting Started